This site requires a more recent version of Adobe Flash Player to function properly.

 Growing Mobile Users

 Driven by rising adoption of mobile Internet and smartphones, Baidu's mobile search users are growing explosively.
 In Q1 2015, the monthly active Baidu mobile search users were seen at 600 million, as compared to 540 million in the prior quarter.
-Moreover, the monthly active users for Baidu mobile maps reached 270 million.
-We expect these figures to continue to grow sharply over our forecast horizon.
+This has also contributed to increased monetization on the mobile platform.

 O2O E-Commerce Initiatives To Drive Baidu's Growth In The Long-Run